alexanderson1993/react-node-diagrams/README.md

 See `/src/example` for a demo app.

-Before using the node diagram, you have to register the components that will be used.
+Before using the node diagram, you have to register the components that will be used using the registeredComponents prop of the DiagramProvider component.
+The prop takes either an array of components or a keyed object (which it runs `Object.values` on).
 You can create your own custom components or register the default components.

 Be sure to wrap all of the components that React Node Diagrams exports in the `<DiagramProvider>`